-The Mercersburg Academy Library at Lenfest Hall is a hub of information, research, and print and digital media.
+The Mercersburg Academy library at Lenfest Hall is a hub of information, research, and print and digital media.

 The library’s primary mission is to support the curriculum through a research instruction and information literacy program.
-This program begins with classes that take place in the context of ninth-grade history, where students learn about intellectual property, citation, and how to organize their research.
+This program begins with classes that take place in the context of 9th-grade history, where students learn about intellectual property, citation, and how to organize their research.
 Continued bibliographic instruction sessions occur across the curriculum.